German Health Care System

 Nursing care insurance

 In addition to your statutory health insurance, you are also obliged to pay nursing care insurance.
 This nursing care insurance is linked to your health insurance, for example the SBK-Pflegekasse for the SBK.
-The obligatory nursing care insurance contribution rate is 2.55% for any fund, of which 50% is also paid by your employer.This contribution rate applies to all persons insured who have children.
-If you do not have children you have to pay an additional premium of 0.25%.
-The services are rendered in kind or in cash including home care orcare in nursing homes.
+The obligatory nursing care insurance contribution rate is 3.05% for any fund, of which 50% is also paid by your employer.This contribution rate applies to all persons insured who have children.
+For members without children, the contribution rate increases by 0.25 contribution rate points to 3.30% at the end of the month in which the member reaches the age of 23.

 Statutory health insurance also covers any dependent children or spouse (who are not earning themselves) at no extra cost.